-Class B which is available to investors investing indirectly via an IDPS or IDPS - Like Scheme.
+Class B (for funds that issue Class B units other than the Prime Value Emerging Opportunities Fund) which is available to investors investing indirectly via an IDPS or IDPS - Like Scheme.

 Indirect Investors

 Indirect Investors investing in a Fund through an IDPS or IDPS-like scheme such as a master trust or platform, do not complete the application form and do not themselves become investors in a Fund.
 As such, they do not acquire the rights of an investor in a Fund.
 The IDPS operator is generally the investor.